 In some cases, the only way to preserve the road and keep it safe without rebuilding the road to a modern standard is to install some sort of traffic control device.
 Additional wayfinding signs may be necessary to help people locate the growing number of attractions along the roads.
+Routes popular with bicyclists may need special signage to alert motorists.
 Signs, markings, traffic calming, traffic signals, pedestrian and bicycle facilities, safety barriers, and other safety features may be necessary to manage the safe flow of traffic.